alsahfiza/alsahfiza.github.io/_projects/Sentiment Analysis Web App.md

     480w:    /assets/projects/SentimentAnalysis.jpeg
 # caption:     Hyde is a brazen two-column Jekyll theme.
 description: >
-  In this project we will construct a recurrent neural network for the purpose of determining the sentiment of a movie review using the IMDB data set.
-We will create this model using Amazon's SageMaker service.
+  In this project, we will construct a recurrent neural network for the purpose of determining the sentiment of a movie review using the IMDB data set.
-  In addition, We will deploy our model and construct a simple web app which will interact with the deployed model.
 links:
   - title:   Demo
     url:     _posts/2021-07-13-SageMakerProject.md